From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 If Ingrid had skipped preemptive coordination and just pushed growth:

-Week 23-26: Recovery.
-Revenue climbs back to $72K, but 8 weeks lost, team trust damaged.
+Week 23–26: Recovery phase.
+Revenue would climb back to $72K, but 8 weeks would be lost and team trust would be damaged.

-Reactive path total: 26 weeks to reach $72K with crisis damage
+Reactive path total: 26 weeks to reach $72K, with crisis damage.

-Preemptive path total: 20 weeks to reach $78K with zero damage
+Preemptive path total: 20 weeks to reach $78K, with zero damage.

-The Hidden Problems That Almost Stopped Implementation
+Hidden Frictions That Almost Stopped Preemptive Team Coordination

 Every transformation faces resistance.
 Here’s what almost derailed Ingrid’s coordination build and how she pushed through.